Matt Marks Impact Fund

 The Matt Marks Impact Fund offers up to $7,500 seed money to begin development on exciting, ambitious projects with Alarm Will Sound that have potential to make significant cultural and social impact.
 The goal with each project is to attract additional funders and stakeholders to bring the project to full fruition.

-APPLY TO THE MATT MARKS IMPACT FUND
+support THE MATT MARKS IMPACT FUND

 Click here for the Application FAQ